 A significant portion of the farmland is now used to grow corn, pumpkins and other types of squashes and grain crops.
 There are two types of corn grown, feed and sweet corn.

 The farm is now a four-season operation.
 Starting in spring, the garden centre is in full swing.
-The farm market starts as soon as fresh fruits and vegetables are ready to harvest here on PEI.
-The corn maze is open in late August, with a fresh design every year.
+The farm market features fresh fruits and vegetables as soon as they’re ready to harvest here on PEI.
+The corn maze opens in late August, with a fresh design every year.

 Snow blowing services and wood pellets are offered during the winter season, and it is then that the garden centre transforms into the Christmas Store with seasonal décor for inside and out.

 The Y Service Club of Summerside sells fresh, PEI-grown Christmas trees here at Kool Breeze Farms in December; it’s an important annual fundraiser for this local community group in support of their good work in the community.